sel4devkit/sel4devkit-manual/src/src/activity/microkit_hdmi_driver/main.md

 # HDMI Driver

 For this task the aim was to create an hdmi display driver.
 For inspiration we looked at U-Boot’s implementation of an imx8m display driver because it is BSD licensed and minimally featured, which was useful to build upon as an initial foundation.
+We opted to copy the code into our repository rather than have a fork like we did with the xHCI driver.
+This is because we used a minimal amount of U-Boot's code and it was easier to manage compared to keeping a fork of a large repository up to date.

 The repository for this project is located [here](https://github.com/sel4devkit/sel4devkit-maaxboard-microkit-hdmi-driver).